If the spirit of sub-genre displays this than free or . is freedom and progress, perhaps no better

-Recommended Eric Dolphy album: Out To Lunch
+Recommended album: Out To Lunch

-His classic quartet, which produced A Love Supreme, played intense modal jazz with an increasingly spiritual dimension, which hinted at the freer direction that Coltrane’s music would take for the last two years of his life.
+His classic quartet, which produced A Love Supreme, played intense modal with an increasingly spiritual dimension, which hinted at the freer direction that Coltrane’s would take for the last two years of his life.

-From 1965 until his death from liver cancer in 1967 his music was often entirely improvised, dispensing with chord sequences and organised tempos.
+From 1965 until his death from liver cancer in 1967 his was often entirely improvised, dispensing with chord sequences and organised tempos.

-Recommended John Coltrane album: Ascension
+Recommended album: Ascension